zhwa/mlir-example/book/Chapter-03-Compilation-Infrastructure.md

 Passes don't just operate on entire modules—they operate on **specific operation types**.
 This granularity is crucial for modularity and performance.

-**ModulePass**: Operates on an entire `ModuleOp`
-- Use when transformation needs whole-program view
-- Example: interprocedural optimizations, dead function elimination
-- Cannot be parallelized across modules (each module is independent)

-**FunctionPass**: Operates on individual functions
-- Use for most function-level optimizations
-- Example: loop transformations, local optimizations
+A ModulePass operates on an entire `ModuleOp`, suitable when transformations need a whole-program view, such as interprocedural optimizations or dead function elimination.
+Module passes cannot be parallelized across modules since each module is independent.

-- Can be parallelized: PassManager runs the same pass on multiple functions simultaneously
+A FunctionPass operates on individual functions, making it appropriate for most function-level optimizations like loop transformations and local optimizations.
+Function passes can be parallelized: the PassManager runs the same pass on multiple functions simultaneously, utilizing available CPU cores.

-**OperationPass** (op-agnostic): Operates on any operation type
-- Use for generic transformations that work on any IR
-- Example: canonicalization, CSE (common subexpression elimination)
-- Most flexible but requires careful implementation (don't assume operation structure)

-**OperationPass** (op-specific): Operates on specific operation types
-- Use when transformation only makes sense for certain ops
-- Example: a pass that optimizes `linalg.matmul` specifically
-- Type-safe: compiler enforces you're operating on the right op type
+An OperationPass can be either op-agnostic or op-specific.
+Op-agnostic passes work on any operation type, making them suitable for generic transformations like canonicalization and common subexpression elimination.
+They're the most flexible but require careful implementation since they can't assume specific operation structure.
+Op-specific passes target particular operation types, such as a pass that optimizes `linalg.matmul` specifically.
+These are type-safe—the compiler enforces that you're operating on the right operation type.

 This granularity matters for performance.
 In Chapter 1, when we ran passes on a single function, the PassManager could optimize aggressively.
 In a real application with hundreds of functions, the PassManager runs function passes in parallel, utilizing all CPU cores.